threads of freeorder, leif smith, editor — Subscribe

 More books by Reed •••

-Roger Kimball: “Highways to Utopia: Some thoughts on the crossroads we face in our efforts to preserve our humanity in the age of AI and other goads to hubris.”
+Roger Kimball: “Highways to Utopia ••• [substack] Some thoughts on the crossroads we face in our efforts to preserve our humanity in the age of AI and other goads to hubris.”

 ‘In the West, what we have witnessed since the so-called “Progressive” movement of the 1910s and 1920s is the rise of a bureaucratic elite that has increasingly absorbed the prerogatives of power from legislative bodies.
 In the United States, for example, Article I of the Constitution vests all legislative power in Congress.
 For many decades, however, Americans have been ruled less by laws duly enacted by their representatives in Congress and more by an alphabet soup of regulatory agencies.
 The members of these bodies are elected by no one; they typically work outside the purview of public scrutiny; and yet their diktats have the force of law.
 Already in the 1940s, James Burnham was warning about the prospect of a “managerial revolution” that would accomplish by bureaucracy what traditional politics had failed to produce.
 Succeeding decades have seen the extraordinary growth of this leviathan, the unchecked multiplication of its offices and powers, and the encroaching reach of its tentacles into the interstices of everyday life.
 We are now, to an extent difficult to calculate, ruled by this “administrative state,” the “deep state,” the “regulatory state.”’

-Then, of course, there is the problem of how to accomplish that :-)
+Then, of course, there is the interesting problem of how to accomplish that.

-Robert W. Malone’s writings on liberty: a gift from the U.S. Government’s use of, Covid
+Robert W. Malone’s writings on liberty can be seen as a gift from the U.S. Government’s use of Covid

-Malone was driven, along with other exiles, into the emerging realm of freeorder thinking by the government’s war on truth.
+Malone was driven, along with other medical and scientific exiles, into the emerging realm of freeorder thinking by the government’s war on truth.
 We have gained a man of brilliance and wisdom who otherwise might not have found us.
-Here are two results of his exile:
+Here are four results of his exile:

 “Three Doctrines, One Objective: the legal machinery remaking Federal power” •••